Frequently Asked Questions

 RISM is, therefore, far from complete, but it is the most comprehensive resource for historical musical sources there is.

 Where can I get copies of the music?

 Music must be obtained directly from the holding institution itself.
 Some libraries offer digitized collections on their websites; whenever possible, RISM links to these digital surrogates directly in the records.
 If you do not find a digitized copy of the source, you must contact the library.
-Click on the library siglum to find the contact information.
+Click on the library siglum or consult the Online Directory of RISM Library Sigla to find the contact information.

 Can I reuse data from the RISM online catalog?

 Yes!
 Both the authority records as well as the records for the sources themselves are freely available as linked open data through a Creative Commons CC-BY license.
 You can download the data in MARCXML and RDF format.
-More information is available on the linked open data page.
+More information is available on the catalog’s data page page.

 How can I participate in RISM?

 We warmly welcome anybody who wants to take part in RISM’s projects.